jepsen-io/maelstrom/doc/02-echo/index.md

 ## Sending a Reply

-We receive an initialization message of the form
+We receive an initialization message of the form:

 ```js
 {src: "c1",